robocorp/docmaker/README.md

     - ``python``: interprets modules as Python modules and documents them as programmatic APIs.

-* `in-project`: Optional flag.
+* `--in-project`: Optional flag.
 Set this flag if you are invoking this package from inside your own robot/project and have installed all of this project's dependencies in your own conda.yaml.